Lane-Keeping Control of Autonomous Vehicles Through a Soft-Constrained Iterative LQR: Dynamic Lane-Keeping Model

 where $l_f$ and $l_r$ are the distances from the center of gravity of the vehicle to the front and rear tires, respectively.
 Newton's second law of motion and a dynamic yaw equation can be used to represent $F_{yf}$ and $F_{yr} $ as follows:

 and

 where $I_z$ is the moment of inertia along the $z$-axis.
 The road bank angle is ignored in the preceding equations.

-To solve the vehicle path-tracking problem, the ego car's lateral offset $\Delta$ and heading angle $\theta $ are defined as follows:
+To solve the vehicle path-tracking problem, the ego car's $\Delta$ and $\theta$ are defined as follows:

 where $\dot \psi _{des} = \kappa v_x $ is the desired yaw rate and $\kappa $ is the road curvature.
-The dynamic path-tracking model can be expressed as follows after the combination of Eqs.
+The dynamic path-tracking model can be expressed as follows after combining Eqs.
 (3)\textendash(5):

 where $v_x$ is assumed to be constant and $\kappa $ is assumed to be small.
-To solve the aforementioned continuous-time model in an MPC framework, a tractable Euler integration scheme that allows real-time computation can be employed to discretize the model.
+To solve the aforementioned continuous-time model in an MPC framework, a tractable Euler integration scheme using zero-order hold (ZOH) sampling can be employed to discretize the model.
 The resulting discretized states are expressed as follows:

-where $dt$ is the size of the discretization size and $i$ is the associated index.
+where $dt$ is the discretization size and $i$ is its associated index.
+ZOH is commonly used in commercial microprocessors with limited memory because it does not require previous sample data (i.e. discrete states with time indexes smaller than $i$) \cite{Lew92}.
 Thus, the following linear discrete-time path-tracking model is obtained \cite{Lee19}: